Chrofi has won at the 2018 Blueprint Awards, an international architecture and design awards program convened by bimonthly British magazine Blueprint.

 The practice was also shortlisted for its Lune de Sang Pavilion, the final piece in a series of concrete structures designed by Chrofi in Byron Bay.

-Elsewhere, John Wardle Architects was shortlisted for for Tanderrum Bridge, designed in collaboration with NADAA and Oculus.
+Elsewhere, John Wardle Architects was shortlisted for for Tanderrum Bridge, designed in collaboration with NADAAA and Oculus.
 The bridge, in central Melbourne, has been widely celebrated in awards programs, winning the 2017 Victorian Premier’s Design Award for Architectural Design, the Australian Urban Design Award for Delivered Outcome – Small Scale and the Melbourne Prize at the 2017 Victorian Architecture Awards.

 The practice was also shortlisted for its Learning and Teaching Building at Monash University, which opened earlier in 2018.
 The project also is shortlisted in the 2018 National Architecture Awards.